jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Then Earth was hit by a Mars-sized object called Theia.
 This massive collision increased the planet's mass, melted our core, and (many scientists think) created the Moon from the resulting debris.
 Thereafter, the Late Heavy Bombardment rained countless meteorites and created the distinctive cratered landscapes we can still observe on the Moon and Earth.

-Thereafter Earth was molten ball of rock and metal, with a thin crust of solidified rock and metals, wracked by intense volcanic activity and bombarded by meteorites, with a thick atmosphere of noxious gases.
+Thereafter Earth was molten ball of rock and metal, with a thin crust of solidified rock and metals in tectonic plates wracked by intense volcanic activity with a thick atmosphere of noxious gases.

 This was so long ago, how can we know all this?

 Because even though Earth was very different back then, the laws of physics, chemistry, geology were exactly the same.
+So we can know all this because we just use these rules of the game to look backward.
+Learning how we do this, will empower us to look forward and better see our future.

 In our quest to understand the Earth as the game board of evolution, we must start with understanding physics.
-It is the starting point because it controls what happens at the atomic level within the particles of a rose or hammer, and at the galactic level between stars, planets, and even galaxies.
+It is the starting point because it controls what happens at the atomic level inside the particles of a rose or hammer, and at the cosmic level between stars, planets, and even galaxies.

-Because it is all around us, we started looking for the laws of physics long ago.

 We've already learned about the several Ancient Greek philosophers who kick started scientific inquiry against the deluge of mythological stories.
 However, it wasn't until Aristotle that someone put together a comprehensive understanding of physics.

+A student of Socrates, he studied at Plato's Academy for two decades and after tutoring Alexander the Great started his own school Lyceum in Athens.

+The famous Renaissance painting "The School of Athens" by Raphael shows the important difference between Plato and Aristotle.
+Many of Ancient Greece's thinkers are included in the work but the two philosophers are center.
+Plato is pointing up because he cared more about abstract ideas of heavenly perfection, whilst Aristotle is pointing down because he felt personal experience was the pathway to knowledge and making a better society.

-Aristotle relied heavily on human senses and brain because he could not rely on precise scientific instruments.
+Thus, Aristotle relied heavily on human senses and brain because he could not rely on precise scientific instruments.
 He only had access to simple tools like sundials and water clocks to make observations and measurements.
 Thus, his system was based on a qualitative approach that sought to understand the natural world through observation and logical reasoning.

+Because he cared so much about personal experience as way to knowledge, Aristotle wrote about most every topic, from playwriting to astronomy.
+The breadth of his work means he was extremely influential moving on from mythologies to explain the world.

 Aristotle interpreted the physical world and created a system of physics centered around four fundamental elements—earth, air, fire, and water—and the idea that all objects have a natural place in the universe based on their elemental composition.
 He believed that objects moved naturally towards their proper place, with heavy objects like earth and water falling downwards, and light objects like fire and air rising upwards.
 Aristotle also proposed the concept of the "ether"—a fifth element that he believed filled the celestial realm.

-We can see Aristotle's world view in how he explained the cosmos.

-He championed geocentric model.
-The philosopher explanation of the geocentric universe was based on a combination of philosophical reasoning and observations of the celestial bodies.

-At the core of Aristotle's geocentric model was the belief that the Earth was the center of the universe.
-He argued that all other celestial bodies, including the Sun, Moon, planets, and stars, orbited around the Earth.
-Aristotle's reasoning for this was that he believed the circle to be the most perfect geometric shape, and therefore, the natural motion of celestial bodies should be circular.

-Aristotle also proposed a hierarchical structure of the elements that made up the universe.
-He believed that the universe was composed of four fundamental elements: earth, air, fire, and water.
-Aristotle argued that these elements were arranged in a specific order, with the heavier elements (earth and water) at the center and the lighter elements (air and fire) moving outward.

 Furthermore, Aristotle considered the celestial realm, including the planets and stars, to be perfect and unchanging, in contrast to the mutable and corruptible nature of the terrestrial world.
 He believed that the heavenly bodies were made of a fifth element, called the "aether," which was distinct from the four earthly elements.

-Aristotle's geocentric model, with the Earth at the center of the universe, was widely accepted and influential for centuries, as it provided a seemingly logical and intuitive explanation for the observed motions of the celestial bodies.
-This view was further reinforced by the religious and cultural beliefs of the time, which often placed humanity and the Earth at the center of the divine creation.

 While Aristotle's physics was influential in the ancient world, it was of course wrong.